joseph-farruggio/joeyfarruggio.com-2022/src/blog/embed-javascript-widget.md

 export default injectCSS;
 ```

 You'll need to import the `injectCSS.js` file in `app.js`, just like we imported Alpine and out HTML template.
+You'll also need to process your stylesheet and include it in your build process.